Can't find what you're looking for?

 At the height of the first national lockdown in May 2020, JFD swiftly adapted and changed the method of training delivered to our customers to a remote offering, available to all customers around the world.

-JFD has developed a bespoke upgrade to the NATO Submarine Rescue System (NSRS) which will allow hyperbaric doctors to monitor and assess rescued submariners in the rescue chamber via a fibre optic video and voice recognition network.
+JFD has developed a bespoke upgrade to the NATO Submarine Rescue System (NSRS) which will, for the first time, allow hyperbaric doctors to monitor and assess rescued submariners in the rescue chamber via a fibre optic video and voice recognition network.

 JFD has been awarded a contract worth over £20 million to provide support for the UK Ministry of Defence Astute class submarines.